-- Activity: On the day of the procedure, rest.
+- Activity: On the day of your procedure, rest.
 You may then return to your normal activities over the next 1 to 2 days. - Hygiene: You may shower any time.
 Do not go in a bathtub, hot tub, or swimming pool until all bleeding has stopped.
 This reduces your risk of infection, and helps you heal. - Bleeding: You may have some light vaginal bleeding.
-This may last for 1-2 weeks.
-Use pads until the bleeding has stopped.
-Do not insert tampons or menstrual cups. - You may also see occasional blood clots and/or tissue pieces.
-They are normally smaller than a toonie coin. - Sexual activity: Do not insert anything in your vagina until all bleeding has stopped. - Pain: For the first 1-2 days, you may have some cramping.
+This may last for 1 - 2 weeks.
+Use pads until the bleeding stops. - Sexual activity: Do not insert anything in your vagina until all bleeding has stopped. - Pain: For the first 1-2 days, you may have some cramping.
 This may feel like menstrual cramps.
 You can take pain medication.
-(Please read the next section).
+(Please read the next section.)
 A heating pad on your abdomen can also help.